U.S. and Turkey weigh no-fly zones for Syria

 They have also highlighted rebel claims to control a "corridor" from Aleppo to the Turkish border as a potential future opposition safe haven, which could present the United States and its allies with a policy predicament on whether to defend it against government attack.

-Clinton said Washington worried about other groups such as the Kurdish separatist Kurdistan Workers Party (PKK) or al Qaeda exploiting the chaos in Syria to gain a foothold.
+Clinton said the United States worried about the chance of other groups such as the Kurdish separatist Kurdistan Workers Party (PKK) or al Qaeda exploiting the chaos in Syria to gain a foothold.

 Turkey this week accused Assad of supplying arms to the PKK, and Prime Minister Tayyip Erdogan has raised the possibility of military intervention in Syria if the Kurdish threat increases.

-Turkish authorities in the southeast province of Hakkari announced on Saturday that armed forces had completed an almost three-week operation against PKK positions around the region of Semdinli, the scene of fierce fighting.

-Erdogan said the PKK had suffered heavy losses and left the area.
+"We are absolutely committed to supporting Turkey against the PKK," she said.

-(Additional reporting by Seltem Iyigun; Writing by Alexandra Hudson; Editing by Jon Hemming and Alessandra Rizzo)
+(Additional reporting by Seltem Iyigun; Writing by Alexandra Hudson; Editing by Jon Hemming)